bijoych/workshops/cluster_linking_osk_cc_private/README.md

 3. To check the status and details of a specific mirror topic, execute the following command:

     ```bash
-    confluent kafka mirror describe <MIRROR-TOPIC-NAME> --link <CLUSTER-LINK-NAME>
+    confluent kafka mirror describe test-topic --link osk-cc-link
     ```

-Look for the status to ensure it is in an active state and pulling records from the source.
+    Look for the **Mirror Status** to ensure it is in an `Active` state and pulling records from the source.

+4. Use the `Confluent` CLI to read from the mirror topic:

+    ```
+    confluent kafka topic consume test-topic --api-key <API_KEY> --api-secret <API_SECRET> --bootstrap <ENTERPRISE_CLUSTER_BOOTSTRAP>:9092 --from-beginning
+    ```

+    You will see all the data getting replicated from Apache Kafka to Confluent Cloud.
+Press CTRL+C to exit.

+5. Try to write some data to the mirror topic and see what happens:

+    ```
+    confluent kafka topic produce test-topic --api-key <API_KEY> --api-secret <API_SECRET> --bootstrap <ENTERPRISE_CLUSTER_BOOTSTRAP>:9092

+    ```

+    While adding some records you will probably see messages like - `failed to produce offset -1: Broker: Invalid request`.

+    You cannot write (produce) directly to mirror topics in a Confluent Kafka environment where cluster linking or topic mirroring is configured.

 <br>